 Treatment And Management Of Diastasis Recti

-You can fix a diastasis recti with specific measures and exercises, and it usually gets corrected often with time.
+Diastasis recti is not a health hazard overall.
+It just causes mild discomfort and an appearance that you may not like.
+Correction is possible with certain measures and exercises, and it usually gets corrected often with time.
 Some dos and don’ts you should keep in mind are mentioned here.

 - Do not strain as it can make the condition worse.
 Lifting heavy things and constipation could strain the connective tissue.
 Also, standing and sitting frequently strains the tissue as you tend to lift your body weight while doing so.